Ailie Gallant

 Ailie Gallant is an Australian climate scientist and expert in drought and precipitation variability research.
 She was awarded the Dorothy Hill Medal by the Australian Academy of Science in 2024, experience in science communication.

 Career

 Much of Gallant's education and research involves climate variability and climate extremes of the Southern Hemisphere.
 She has focussed on climate extremes including drought, extreme heat and heavy rainfall.

 Gallant worked at the University of Melbourne, and in 2024 was an associate professor at Monash University, and the Monash Node Lead of the National Environmental Science Program Climate Systems Hub.
 Gallant is a Chief Investigator of the ARC Centre of Excellence of 21st Century Weather.

+In 2025–26 she was a mentor in the Superstars of STEM program run by Science & Technology Australia.

 Education

 Gallant received an honours degree from Monash University, and in 2009, she received a PhD for her thesis titled "Trends in extremes of the Australian Climate", also from Monash.
 She worked at the University of Melbourne (2009–2011) and University of Washington (2011–2012) in post-doctoral positions.